TheRiot90/riot-homelab/arma3-server/README.md

 **Modset awareness** — the `start_hc` function reads `current.txt` at the moment it starts the HC.
 This means if you switch modsets the HC always loads the correct one.

+**Mission state tracking** — the monitor watches for the CBA MISSIONINIT: log line that appears for every mission when it finishes initializing.
+The HC will not start until this line is seen, preventing premature HC starts while players sit in the mission selection lobby.

+**Lobby-return detection** — the monitor watches for Waiting for next game. in the server log, which fires whenever the server returns to mission selection (admin #missions command, end-of-mission vote, or natural mission completion).
+This stops the HC immediately even when players stay connected through the transition.
+Player count dropping to zero serves as a fallback trigger for edge cases.

 ---

 ## Verifying HC Monitor Works